Bob Hartsook: Career

 Hartsook began his career as dean of students at Colby Community College.
 After taking a role as vice president of Colby in 1971, he became the youngest person in the country to hold a higher education executive position.

 After graduating from law school, Hartsook became executive vice president of the Kansas Engineering Society, where he was asked to raise funds for an engineering foundation intended to promote the industry.
 In 1981, he accepted a role as vice president of alumni, lobbying and community relations at Washburn University.
 Put in charge of a $21 million fundraising campaign, this position gave Hartsook some of his first exposure to fundraising.

 From 1981 to 1990, Hartsook served as vice president for advancement and president of the board of trustees at Wichita State University.
 During this time, he led a $100 million fundraising campaign along with university president Warren Armstrong, one of only 30 campaigns of this size in the 1980s.
 In 1985, he led an effort to change the university's name to The Wichita State University.

 In 1990, Hartsook left Wichita State to start his own fundraising consulting firm, Hartsook Companies.
 By 2018, the company reported serving over 6,000 nonprofit clients worldwide, assisting in raising over $231 billion.
-The company has 100 employees, and in 2005 Hartsook sold the company to his employees while remaining president and CEO.
-His focus is now on growing the philanthropic industry through personal contributions to academic research and continuing education for professional fundraisers.

-Hartsook has written seven books on fundraising, in addition to contributing articles to publications such as The Chronicle of Philanthropy and The NonProfit Times.
-Hartsook's fundraising seminar, the Integrated Fundraising Campaign, has been influential with thousands of organizations across the world.

-Hartsook has been called “the most influential living person improving the philanthropic donor experience.”